-- The fluid assumed (based on records provided) to have leaked from the cable is a Linear Alkyl Benzene (LAB), product T 3788; - The geology beneath the site is assumed to comprise approximately 2 m of made ground underlain by clay up to a depth of 19 m bgl.
-Limestone bedrock is assumed to be present at a depth of approximately 19 m bgl; - Groundwater is assumed to be present at relatively shallow depths within the made ground; - It is assumed that there is no direct connection between the site and surface water bodies; - Other below ground utilities including mains water are assumed to be present in the vicinity of the site; and - It is assumed that industrial/commercial buildings adjacent to the site do not have basements.
+- The fluid assumed (based on records provided) to have leaked from the cable is a Linear Alkyl Benzene (LAB), product T 3788; - The geology beneath the site is assumed to comprise approximately 2.0 m of made ground underlain by clay up to a depth of 8 m bgl.
+Limestone bedrock is assumed to be present at a depth of approximately 8 m bgl; - Groundwater was not reported in previous site investigations.
+Groundwater is assumed to be present within the made ground owing to the thickness of the stratum; - It is assumed that there is no direct connection between the site and surface water bodies; - Other below ground utilities including mains water are assumed to be present in the vicinity of the site; and - It is assumed that industrial/commercial buildings adjacent to the site do not have basements.